Resiliency? Consider pruning before the “recession” wind hits!

-Consider an audit, such as the Five Dysfunctions Assessment, to have real data to base your decisions on.
-This assessment will help you and your team find out where potential issues lie and outlines the proper steps to eliminate them.
+Consider an audit, such as the Five Dysfunctions Assessment, to have real data on which to base your decisions.
+This assessment will help you and your team find out where potential issues lie and outline the proper steps to eliminate them.

 2. Make sure your leaders are completely aligned.